amazingsmash/Geo-Point-Cloud-Viewer/README.md

-# Unity Geo Point Cloud Viewer
+# Geo Point Cloud Viewer

 This project is an implementation of a novel technique for massive point cloud rendering on the Unity game engine.
+The project as a whole transforms a set of LAS files in any SRID recognized by the EPSG and generates a Unity scene in which the point cloud differentiates different point classes by color.
 It consists in two parts:

 ## Model Generator